vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 1. A 238U may absorb a wandering neutron to become 239U.
 239 Pu
 43: ... called transmutation
-2. 239U, whose half life is 23.5 minutes, undergoes ẞ to become 239 Np in short order.
+2. 239U, whose half life is 23.5 minutes, undergoes β to become 239 Np in short order.
 2391
-3. Np also undergoes ẞ with a half life of 2.4 days to become fissile 239Pu.
+3. Np also undergoes β with a half life of 2.4 days to become fissile 239Pu.
 Figure 15.17 highlights this process in a simplified region of the Chart of the Nuclides, while Figure 15.18 shows complete details for the entire region around the fissile materials-the ones with red isotope names which can be used to track the sequence outlined above.
 Am 95 Americium